sbt/website/src/sphinx/Detailed-Topics/Testing.md

 #### Tab completion

-Tab completion is provided for test names based on the results of the last test:compile.
+Tab completion is provided for test names based on the results of the last `test:compile`.
 This means that a new sources aren't available for tab completion until they are compiled and deleted sources won't be removed from tab completion until a recompile.
-A new test source can still be manually written out and run using testOnly.
+A new test source can still be manually written out and run using `testOnly`.

 ### Other tasks

-Tasks that are available for main sources are generally available for test sources, but are prefixed with test: on the command line and are referenced in Scala code with in Test.
+Tasks that are available for main sources are generally available for test sources, but are prefixed with `test:` on the command line and are referenced in Scala code with `in Test`.
 These tasks include:

--   test:compile
+-   `test:compile`
--   test:console
+-   `test:console`
--   test:consoleQuick
+-   `test:consoleQuick`
--   test:run
+-   `test:run`
--   test:runMain
+-   `test:runMain`

-See Running \</Getting-Started/Running\> for details on these tasks.
+See `Running </Getting-Started/Running>` for details on these tasks.

 Output
 ------

 By default, logging is buffered for each test source file until all tests for that file complete.
-This can be disabled by setting
+This can be disabled by setting `logBuffered`:
-logBuffered:

     logBuffered in Test := false